jeromecho/jeromecho/README.md

 These are some things I've done in the past:

 - Systems programming with **Rust**
-- **Teaching** as a teaching assistant with my university's Department of Computer Science
+- **Teaching** as a teaching assistant with the University's Department of Computer Science

 These are some activites I love to do and that might make for an interesting conversation